Vection-Framework/Vection/README.md

 Vection is a future-proof PHP component library and framework that focuses on flexibility, developer friendly code and lightweight to rich enterprise components.
 Vection can be used to realize small to large enterprise applications.

-**ATTENTION: Vection is currently in its late development stage, api/interfaces and PHP version could still change until a stable release!**
+> :warning: Vection is currently in development stage, so atm only pre-releases are available.
+Breaking changes may be made until a stable release!

 ## What does Vection provide?